Building a Successful Forex Trading Plan: Step-by-Step Guide

 Core Elements of a Forex Trading Plan

 • Goals: Users should set specific goals that can be measured and are realistic.
-Aiming to “get rich quick” is not a strategy.
+Aiming to “get rich quickly” is not a strategy.
 Instead, focus on steady growth, such as targeting 3-5% returns per month.
 The user should also define short-term goals and long-term goals, and revisit them regularly to be in line with the market conditions.

 • Currency Pairs: The user must choose which pairs they want to trade, depending on their trading style.
 Traders looking for high liquidity and tight spreads can seek opportunities in major pairs such as EUR/USD and GBP/USD, while for large moves, traders may choose exotic pairs like USD/TRY and USD/INR.
 Beginners should focus on a few pairs until they understand volatility patterns and news impact.